vowsjs/api-easy/README.md

 ## Getting Started
 Most of the documentation for this library is available through the [annotated source code, available here][1] thanks to [jashkenas][2] and [docco][3].
 If you're not feeling up for that, just keep reading here.

 If you're going to use RESTeasy (and I hope you do), it's worth taking a moment to understand the way that [vows][4] manages flow control.
+Read up here on [vowsjs.org][5].

 Got it?
 Good.
 There is a 1-to-1 relationship between a RESTeasy suite and a vows suite; RESTeasy is essentially a simpler syntax to manage a particular set of vows-based tests that conform to this pattern: